Advancing Equity Through Social Justice

 The MFDP offers programming to identify and support the needs of individuals and institutions, while also increasing the number of students interested in careers in science and medicine ranging from grade school mentoring initiatives to career development and ladder programs for current faculty.

 These long-term efforts continue to lead to increases in the number of underrepresented minority faculty.

-The primary objective of all BSCP activities is to identify, inform, support and provide mentoring for academically outstanding students/fellows, particularly African-American, Hispanic/Latino and American Indian/Alaska Native individuals.
-BSCP’s first student conference took place in March 1992 and was attended by 300 high school, college, medical and graduate minority students.
+The primary objective of all BSCP activities is to identify, inform, support, and provide mentoring for academically outstanding students/fellows, particularly African-American, Hispanic/Latino, and American Indian/Alaska Native individuals.
+BSCP’s first student conference took place in March 1992 and was attended by 300 high school, college, medical, and graduate minority students.
 Since its inception, more than 13,000 minority students and 1,200 underrepresented postdoctoral trainees and junior faculty members have participated in BSCP programs.
 Participants range from high school to postdoctoral level and attend from across the country.
-Students/fellows attend from over 391 institutions spanning 39 states plus Virgin Islands, Puerto Rico, Mexico, Canada, Brazil, Belgium and Australia.
+Students/fellows attend from over 391 institutions spanning 39 states plus the Virgin Islands, Puerto Rico, Mexico, Canada, Brazil, Belgium and Australia.
 They join and return at different levels throughout their academic career.

 In January of 1995, Dr. William Silen, Johnson & Johnson Distinguished Professor of Surgery, was named the Faculty Dean for Faculty Development and Diversity.
 In January 2002, the office was renamed the Office for Diversity and Community Partnership (DICP) and Dr. Reede was appointed Dean for Diversity and Community Partnership.